 Twelve months is a long time in racing.
 The scene at Randwick on Derby Day 1914 was rather different from that which greeted Beragoon’s triumph a year earlier.
 The two shots that Gavrilo Princip fired in Sarajevo on June 28th, 1914, killing the Austrian Archduke, Franz Ferdinand, and his wife, Sofia, had seen to that.
 Indeed, in that famous phrase of Sir Edward Grey, the lamps were going out all over Europe.
 Yet the effect on Derby Day of ‘The Great War of All Time’, as various scribes had taken to calling it, was still rather muted.
 Australia’s baptism of fire that would be Gallipoli was still six months away, and the hecatomb of men who would never return had not yet gone away in the first place.
 Indeed, there remained many who were convinced that the whole jolly adventure would be over by Christmas.
 In August 1914 the A.J.C.
 Chairman, Adrian Knox, offered the use of Randwick racecourse as a temporary camp for the expeditionary force, and for weeks before the opening of the A.J.C.
-Spring Meeting a portion of the army remained in occupation.
+Spring Meeting, a portion of the army remained in occupation.

 The question that really exercised the minds of the sporting public throughout much of 1914 wasn’t so much whether or not war would ever come, but rather whether the Totalisator would?
 The evidence that was given in N.S.W. before the commission seemed to be overwhelmingly in favour of the introduction of the machine and yet to the surprise of the public, a majority of the commission found against it.
 While most people favoured legalisation, they were somewhat passive in their support.
 This passivity was in sharp contrast to the activity in financing a strong lobby against it by the bookmaking fraternity.
 Strangely enough, men who entered the Legislative Assembly as Tote advocates came to alter their views and it wasn’t always a lucid, reasoned debate in the House that changed their minds.